Bulk plasmons in elemental metals: Conclusions

+A comprehensive study of the frequency- and momentum-dependent inverse dielectric function of 26 elemental metals, computed from first principles at the RPA level of theory have been presented.
+The RPA results are found to accurately reproduce available experimental measurements in the optical limit and were used to evaluate plasma, intra-, and inter-band frequencies, construct spectral band structures of the inverse dielectric function, and develop effective analytical representations of plasmonic excitations, using frequency- and momentum- dependent multipole-Pad\'e approximants, MPA($\q$).

+Plasmonic excitations in inhomogeneous metals were found to exhibit multipole structures, in contrast to the simple free-electron gas assumptions, which arise due to the mixed orbital character of the valence states.
+The energy position of the main MPA pole in the optical limit, $\q \to 0$, is used to compute an effective number of electrons that can be used within the free-electron gas model.
+In turn, the spectral weight of such pole gives a measure of the unsuitability of the commonly used (single-pole) PPA description.
+The analysis across all the 26 elemental metals studied, provides a general picture of the limited applicability of PPA.

-We have also introduced MPA($\q$), a generalized analytical representation of the dynamical part of the inverse dielectric function, as an effective multipole-Pad\'e model depending on both momentum and frequency.
-With our generalized approach, we have accurately fitted the numerical data, with a limited number of poles ranging from 2 to 15 for all the systems.
-The obtained MPA($\q$) representations describe complex features present in the spectral band structures, such as non-parabolic energy and intensity dispersions and constructive and destructive quasiparticle overlapping, leading to band crossings and anti-crossings.
-We report the specific MPA($\q$) model for each elemental metal, which can be used as a building block for other works, as a first-principle alternative to over simplified analytical models such as the Drude/Lindhard dielectric function.
-Moreover, the MPA($\q$) representation in both momentum and frequency can be fundamental to reduce the computational cost of $GW$/BSE calculations, as a starting point towards $GW$/BSE performed on a $\kk$/$\q$-path, which would considerably reduce the computational cost of such calculations.
+Moreover, the plasmonic dispersions are much flatter than what would be expected for the corresponding free-electron gas model with an equivalent electronic density or plasma energy.
+This is particularly the case when the spectral weight is distributed among several poles.
+Using the MPA($\q$) scheme introduced here, which is not restricted to free-electron or single-pole descriptions, we have accurately fitted effective MPA($\q$) models to the RPA numerical data with a relatively small number of poles, ranging from 2 to 16 for all the studied metals.
+The obtained MPA($\q$) representations are able to describe the complex features present in the spectral band structures, including non-parabolic energy and intensity dispersions and constructive and destructive quasiparticle overlapping, leading to band crossings and anti-crossings.
+The reported MPA($\q$) models can be used as a first-principle alternative to over-simplified analytical models such as the Drude/Lindhard dielectric function, or even as fitting schemes to experimental data.
+Although the present work focuses on elemental metals at the RPA level, the MPA($\q$) framework is general in the sense that it is constructed directly from the frequency- and momentum-dependent dielectric response.
+As such, it can in principle be extended to other classes of materials and levels of theory.
+The MPA($\q$) models constructed from RPA data, for example, could be used as a key building block to reduce the computational cost of $GW$/BSE calculations, and as a starting point towards $GW$/BSE performed on a $\kk$/$\q$-path, thereby significantly reducing the overall computational cost of such calculations.